Hearing Loss: Tips to Improve Communication With People with Hearing Loss

 Keep hands away from face

 Speak distinctly, but without exaggeration.
 You do not need to shout.
 Shouting actually distorts the words.
 Try not to mumble, as this is very hard to understand, even for people with normal hearing.
 Speak at a normal rate, not too fast or too slow.
 Use pauses rather than slow speech to give the person time to process speech.
+Give clues when changing subjects or say “new topic."

 Rephrase rather than repeat

-Converse away from background noise
+Talk away from background noise